-GC AVTODOM Has Become A Partner Of The Mosvolonter Resource Center
+GC AVTODOM has become a partner of the Mosvolonter resource center

 The Mosvolonter resource center develops and supports more than 10 areas of volunteer activity: social, environmental, cultural, event, sports, patriotic, corporate, inclusive, animal volunteering, volunteering in the fields of health, public safety and media.
 Everyone can find something to their liking!
 You can take part in Mosvolonter activities on your own or together with colleagues, friends, and family.

-ï¿1⁄2Volunteering helps to expand your social circle, find like-minded people, gain professional skills, develop social competence, increase creative and intellectual activity, and teach you to act effectively in unusual situations.
-This allows you to overcome difficulties, helps you stay physically active and healthy, and brings pleasure and fulfillment to your lifeï¿1⁄2, - Anna Utkina, Communications Director of AVTODOM Group commented.
+“Volunteering helps to expand your social circle, find like-minded people, gain professional skills, develop social competence, increase creative and intellectual activity, and teach you to act effectively in unusual situations.
+This allows you to overcome difficulties, helps you stay physically active and healthy, and brings pleasure and fulfillment to your life”, - Anna Utkina, Communications Director of AVTODOM Group commented.

 Legal Disclaimer: